Error Code 32

 This article is for informational purposes only and does not guarantee the accuracy or completeness of the information provided.
 Always turn off power and gas supply before attempting any repairs.
 If you smell gas, leave immediately and call your gas company.
 Consult a licensed HVAC technician for diagnosis and repair.
 Any actions taken based on this information are at your own risk.

-Code 32 is the low-heat counterpart to code 31.
-The 58MVC has separate pressure switches for different heat stages, and code 32 specifically indicates that the low-heat pressure switch either failed to close when the inducer started a low-heat cycle, or opened during low-heat operation.
-If the switch opens during the blower on-delay period, the blower will run for the selected blower off-delay time.
+Status code 32 on the Carrier 58MVC indicates that the low-heat pressure switch input failed to close when the furnace called for low-heat, or it opened during low-heat operation.
+If the switch opens during the blower on-delay period, the blower will run for the selected blower off-delay.
+If it opens within 5 minutes after ignition, the next heating cycle will be restricted to high-heat only.

 Common Causes